andrew-bierman/PackRat/README.md

 ## License 📝

-PackRat is licensed under the MIT License.
+PackRat is licensed under the terms of the [GNU General Public License v3.0](LICENSE).
 See `LICENSE` for more information.